franknmungai/react-hackathon/docs/00-introduction.md

 ## Techonologies

-React, Node.js, socket.io, WebRTC
+React, Node.js, socket.io

 ## What you will learn:

-1. The basics of React, components, props and state.
+1. The basics of React, components, _props_ and _state_.

-2. React hooks. <code>useState</code>, <code>useEffect</code>, <code>useRef</code> and more
+2. React hooks. `useState`, `useEffect`, `useRef`, `useContext` and more

 3. CSS grid layouts

-4. Working with Material-ui components

-5. Using Drag and Drop events
+4. Using Drag and Drop events

-6. Web sockets for real-time client-server communication using <code>socket.io</code>
+5. Web sockets for real-time client-server communication using `socket.io`

-7. Adding Video streaming using <code>WebRTC</code> and <code>peer.js</code>

 ## Project overview.